 The objective of classical economic thinkers such as Thomas Malthus, David Ricardo, and John Stuart Mill was to analyze the production, distribution, and exchange of commodities in market societies.

-What interested them was the development of commerce, the role of the state and the emergence of industrial capitalism.
+But what really interested them was the impact of commerce on society; the role of the state in shaping the economy; and the emergence of industrial capitalism.

 Adam Smith (and the division of labour):